EEG-policy-modelling/EEG-Balmorel/README.md

 ### Input Excel Files
-The input excel files for the EV Addon can't be uploades because the are bigger than 100MB.
+The input excel files for the EV Addon can't be uploaded because they are bigger than 100MB.